bitrix24/b24restdocs/api-reference/crm/companies/userfields/crm-company-userfield-get.md

-# Get Custom Company Field by ID crm.company.userfield.get
+# Get Company User Field by ID crm.company.userfield.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}